dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1406: Flexible attendance policies support student learning.
+### T1406: Schools should have flexible attendance policies to benefit students' learning and growth.

 |Support|
 |---|